ryderdamen/WP-Conversation-Viewer/Readme.txt

 * WhatsApp
 * Snapchat

 With responsive CSS, these conversations look great on all screens, are more responsive and accessible than uploading screenshots.

-Markdown parsed.

 == Installation ==